 - 3. Side and Rear Yards.
 Fences and walls cannot be higher than six (6) feet in a required side or rear yards except as allowed below. - 4.
 Fences which enclose school grounds, playgrounds, tennis courts or other public areas may be erected to a height in excess of six (6) feet. - 5.
-Parcels located in the AG Agricultural and Industrial Districts may be up to ten (10) feet in height. - D. Maintenance.
+Parcels located in the AG Agricultural and Industrial Districts may be up to ten (10) feet in height. - 6.
+Administrative Departure.
+A departure may be granted for up to six (6) inches to take into account post tops, site grade, or other considerations. - D. Maintenance.
 Walls and fences shall be maintained in good repair and in safe and attractive condition, including but not limited to replacement of missing, decayed or broken structural and decorative elements with the same materials and removal of graffiti.